giantswarm/docs/src/content/getting-started/persistent-volumes/on-premises/index.md

 ---
 linkTitle: On-premises
 title: Using persistent volumes on-premises
-description: "Tutorial on how to use pre-created Persistent Volumes on a cluster running on-premises (on bare metal)"
+description: Tutorial on how to use pre-created Persistent Volumes on a cluster running on-premises (on bare metal).
 weight: 30
 menu:
   main: